ejlo/deepfractal/README.md

 ### Emacs

-For setting up a repl and dev tools in emacs, use can use cider.
+For setting up a repl and dev tools in emacs, you can use cider.
 To quickly connect you can add the following commands to your .emacs:

 ```elisp